romantic-py/Project-Euler/README.md

 # Project-Euler
-Project Euler solutions for the first 50 problems only
+Project Euler solutions in Python and Haskell, for the first 50 problems only.
+More solutions in the private repository.